 Severe congenital neutropenia (SCN) is a disorder of neutrophil production.
 The incidence of SCN is approximately 3-4 per million births.
 Children with SCN typically present with severe neutropenia, fever, and recurrent infections of the upper respiratory tract, lungs and skin within the first year of life.
 Mutations in ELANE (ELA2) are the most common cause of SCN, as well as of cyclic neutropenia.
-ELANE encodes neutrophil elastase, bacterial infection.
+ELANE encodes neutrophil elastase, which targets bacterial virulence proteins and serves as the cell's first line of defense against overwhelming bacterial infection.
 Nonsense and frameshift mutations affecting the carboxyl terminus are quite common, while missense mutations are seen more commonly in cyclic neutropenia patients.
 However, there is considerable overlap of genotype with phenotype, even within families.
 Mutations in GFI1, HAX1, G6PC, VPS45 and CFS3R are much less frequent causes of severe congenital neutropenia.
 Mutations within the Cdc42 binding site of WAS are also associated with an X-linked form of congenital neutropenia.